reselbob/dockerdemos/port-o-call/readme.md

 CONTAINER ID        IMAGE                   COMMAND                  CREATED             STATUS              PORTS                                              NAMES
 1f0b08a899ca        nginx:latest            "nginx -g 'daemon of…"   14 seconds ago      Up 11 seconds       80/tcp, 0.0.0.0:32769->83/tcp
 ```
 In this case Docker assigned a random host port number to the container's port 83.
-Also, Docker is reporting that the contianer has an external port number, 80.
+Also, Docker is reporting that the container has an external port number, 80.

 **Step 3:** Try to access the container using the randomly assigned port number.

-`curl localhost:83
+`curl localhost:32769

-You'll get an error, `curl: (7) Failed to connect to localhost port 83: Connection refused`.
+You'll get an error, `curl: (7) Failed to connect to localhost port 32769: Connection refused`.

 Why?
 Because there is nothing listening on port 83 and in any case it's not exposed.
 Still, let's navigate into the congtainer and try to run on port 80.